houd1ni/WebsocketPromisify/README.md

 Makes websocket's API just like REST with Promise-like API, with native Promises.
 Has a lot of yummies and very lightweight (less than 5kb in gzip)!

-// If you detected some bug, wants or some stuff to be added, feel free to open an issue!
+// If you detected some bug, want some stuff to be added, feel free to open an issue!
 Large data support (chunking), plugins, streams and different server-side implementations are coming.
 To see a Node.js server-side part example, please, take a look on test/mock in github repo.